Long Weekend Getaway to Charleston, South Carolina

 Day 2: Explore Charleston

-Lowcountry Brunch: One of my favorite things to do during a U.S. trip is to get brunch on a Sunday morning.
+Lowcountry Brunch: One of my favorite things to do during a U.S. trip is to get brunch on a Saturday or Sunday morning.
 I will admit that I brunched more in my earlier 20s, but to save money and calories, I tend to brunch when I am visiting another city now.
 On our second day in Charleston, Sophie, my mom and I went to a nice jazz restaurant that offered wonderful lowcountry brunch options.

 Located in Downtown Charleston, a few blocks away from The Mills House, is High Cotton.
 Featuring beautiful and open dining rooms, High Cotton is the perfect place to start your weekend morning.
 For brunch, High Cotton offers a great mimosa trio where you could get a full or half a bottle of Champagne with carafes of peach nectar, pomegranate and orange juice.
 (I definitely recommend getting this and it is perfect to share!)
 For my main brunch meal, I enjoyed a lobster and bacon omelet with hash browns.
 It was just as amazing as it sounds and looks!